The Ins and Outs of IV Sedation

 Trust Your Smile to a Qualified Sedation Dentist

 Whether you suffer from dental phobia or simply wish for your lengthy dental procedure to feel like it went by in minutes, IV sedation offers many benefits.
 When working with a sedation dentist, experience matters.
-Dr. Berger has practiced dentistry since 1969, and his skilled team specializes in sedation dentistry.
+Dr. Berger has practiced dentistry since 1969, and his skilled team can provide sedation dentistry.
 If you are ready to enjoy the calm and soothing benefits of sedation dentistry, we welcome you to contact our office online or to call our Columbia office at (803) 592-3913.